ARCHER2-HPC/archer2-website/ecse/calls/index.md

 ## The 1st ARCHER2 eCSE call

 The 1st ARCHER2 eCSE call (ARCHER2 eCSE01) opened on the 19 May 2020.
 The
-deadline for submitting documents for technical evaluations is **16:00 on 16 June 2020**, with the final deadline for proposal submission being **16:00 on 7 July 2020**.
+deadline for submitting documents for technical evaluations was **16:00 on 16 June 2020**, with the final deadline for proposal submission being **16:00 on 7 July 2020**.